 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Improving lending and real estate practices-The Illinois Department of Financial and Professional Regulation(IDFPR) continues to regulate and monitor State-chartered banks and financial institutions, concentrating on mortgage fraud and predatory lending-The Illinois Attorney General's Office continues to engage in litigation regarding mortgage fraud and predatory lending -IHDA continues to provide lender training to participating banks/financial institutions which participate in its homebuyer mortgage and down payment assistance programs, which continue to include a fair housing/non-discrimination component-IHDA continues to provide credit and foreclosure prevention counseling through local agencies.
-IHDA continued to have lender, real estate, and developer representatives on its SPAR/OHCS Advisory Committee, the State's official advisory group for the HUD-required State Consolidated Plan.
+IHDA continued to have lender, real estate, and developer representatives on its SPAR/CR Advisory Committee, the State's official advisory group for the HUD-required State Consolidated Plan.
 Improving Enforcement-IHDA continues to include fair housing provisions in its loan and tax credit documents for approved multi-family rental housing projects.
-It also Fair Housing 2 State Government holds on-going training for property managers, which includes a fair housing compliance Fair Housing 3 State Government section.
+It also Fair Housing 4 State Dovernment holds on-going training for property managers, which includes a fair housing compliance rail flousing 4 State Dovernment section.
 Specific training is done on reasonable accommodations, especially regarding persons with disabilities-IHDA also provides highlights to applicants and approved owners/developers/property managers on action steps for the Affirmative Fair Housing Marketing Plans (AFHMPs) to better evidence efforts to provide outreach efforts to reach those groups least likely to apply for affordable housing-IHDA also provides fair housing training to participating lenders under its homebuyer assistance programs (See Education section above)-The Illinois Department of Commerce and Economic Opportunity (DCEO) provides similar fair housing training to its CDBG local government grantees at its annual grantee administrator training, and continues providing technical assistance as needed on fair housing issues, as requested or informed IHDA continues efforts to promote projects in opportunity areas as well as community revitalization areas.
 With the latter, this included reviews of existing affordable housing inventory to reduce geographic concentration, and promotion of more comprehensive economic/community development in these areas.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-State Government Lack of funding to address needs-This issue was discussed above regarding the State's efforts to develop new program resources and pursue available funding opportunities-IHDA continues Fair Housing 4 to pursue other available funding and develop new programs to address the ever-growing Fair Housing 4 affordable housing needs of the State's communities, and may apply to be designated a Community Development Financial Institution (CDFI) and/or non-profit under Treasury's Capitol Magnet Fund
+Lack of funding to address needs-This issue was discussed above regarding the State's efforts to develop new program resources and pursue available funding opportunities-IHDA Fair Housing F State Government continues to pursue other available funding and develop new programs to address the ever- Fair Housing 5 State Gover State Government growing affordable housing needs of the State's communities, and may apply to be designated a Community Development Financial Institution (CDFI) and/or non-profit under Treasury's Capitol Magnet Fund